 Well, I say fashion.
 Their street style (shot by Phoebe from Made In Chelsea, naturally) includes posts like the above.

-Teen Tatler knows what its readers are destined for: a cokey phase where they fuck a member of a dynasty pop-rock band, before a lifetime of medicated bliss on the arm of some kind of viscount.
-They’re preparing them with tidbits like “simply pulling a Chanel lipstick out of your bag will transform you into Grace Kelly” because in 2014, surely every tween dreams of emulating Grace Kelly.
+Teen Tatler knows what its readers are destined for: a cokey phase where they fuck a member of a dynasty pop-rock band, probably The 1975, before a lifetime of medicated bliss on the arm of some kind of viscount.
+They’re preparing them with tidbits like “simply pulling a Chanel lipstick out your bag will transform you into Grace Kelly” – because in 2014, surely every tween dreams of emulating Grace Kelly.

 They also have those fun “What kind of girl are you?” quizzes, but their questions are a little tougher to answer: